 Vandy Moms – is a support network that provides programming for moms in the Vanderbilt community.
 Vandy Moms exchange ideas, offer support and learn from each other.
 The group is open to all mothers, and meets monthly from 11:30am-12:30pm at the Margaret Cunningham Women¹s Center at Vanderbilt University (2408 Kensington Ave).
 Contactamy.email@example.com or visit http://www.facebook.com/#!/pages/Vandy-Moms/124938441985

-Student Parent Initiative – This fall the Margaret Cunningham Women’s Center will be hosting Student Parent Open Forums to learn specifically how they can serve student parents and connect them with the relevant social, academic, and child care resources.
-Please contact Katie Garcia at Katie.firstname.lastname@example.org for more information about upcoming events.
+Student Parent Initiative – The Margaret Cunningham Women’s Center serves student parents and connects them with the relevant social, academic, and child care resources.

 Nashville Parent – Nashville Parent is a magazine that includes parenting advice and resources; it also includes lists of events that are kid-friendly.